jxs1211/master-native-english/LearnEnglishWithBobTheCanadian/main.md

   - Canada is full of maple trees.
 One of the most popular exports is maple syrup.
   - Bob the Canadian is an influencer who teaches people English on youtube.
   - The Beaver is the national animal of Canada.
   - In Canada tax is high, but health care is free.
 The dentist and eye doctor aren't free if you need work done about your teeth and eyes.
-Everything else is covered because you payed high taxes except medicine.
+Everything else is covered because you paid high taxes except medicine.
   - Our biggest export is oil.
 Alberta has a large of oil resources.

 P7